 Despite the recent popularity of cloud-based Communications as a Service (CaaS), there is still a large part of the call center industry dedicated to on-premise solutions.
-Whether you are setting up your first call center or planning to add new call center locations, you need to know the facts about both cloud-based and on-premise call center software.
+Whether you are setting up your first call center or planning to add new call center locations, you need to know the facts about both cloud-based call management software and on-premise call center systems.

 Cloud-based call center software has become increasingly popular over recent years.
 It's flexible, cost-effective, and easy to set up.
 But, many businesses, especially large corporations, are hesitant to move away from on-premise solutions.